-The OEM Program includes engineering coursework as well as management coursework (an MBA only includes business coursework).
+The OEM Program includes engineering coursework as well as management coursework (an MBA only includes business coursework), and most students in the OEM Program are engineers or have some other STEM degree.
 Although you will earn an engineering degree, the program provides you with the MBA core curriculum and qualifies you to apply for one of UF’s shortened MBA programs, available in both weekend and online format.
 Our innovative concurrent degree program provides the opportunity to get an MBA (in additional to the MS in ISE) with only one more year of classes.

 Are there networking opportunities available through the program?

 Yes.
 The program has a cohort structure, so students get to know each other well during the 20 months of classes.
 The program also provides various opportunities for interacting beyond the classroom setting, including receptions at the end of each semester and occasional regional events which are designed to foster relationships among the OEM network, which includes nearly 1,000 OEM alumni and current students.

 What types of opportunities are available for graduates of the program?